NEVIS DISASTER MANAGEMENT DEPARTMENT (NDMD)

 Climate Center

-Flash Flood Warning: February to April 2025
+Flash Flood Warning: April to June 2025

 Will there be an extremely high, high, moderate, slight or marginal potential of flash flooding associated with excessive rainfall in the Caribbean for the next three months?
 Get the answers.

-CariCOF Caribbean Climate Outlooks: February to April 2025
+CariCOF Caribbean Climate Outlooks: April to June 2025

-CDPMN Caribbean Drought Bulletin – February 2025
+CDPMN Caribbean Drought Bulletin – April 2025

-Caribbean Tourism Climatic Bulletin: December 2024 – February 2025
+Caribbean Tourism Climatic Bulletin: March – May 2025

 Climate risk management linked to enhancing visitor health and safety, remains a critical factor in ensuring tourism sector resilience…read more